Dpdl-io/DpdlEngine/README.md

 Dpdl enables access to the Java platform API and external java libraries via a dedicated scripting language and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.

-Embedded ANSI C code can also be <ins>dynamically compiled in memory at runtime</ins> if the option 'dpdl:compile' is enabled in order to achieve <ins>faster execution</ins> performance.
+Embedded ANSI C code can also be <ins>dynamically compiled in memory at runtime</ins> (see 'dpdl:compile'), in order to achieve <ins>faster execution</ins> performance.
 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.